vijayantG/Resolver_Assignment/README.md

 - Driver Path Issues: Ensure `msedgedriver.exe` path in `getDriverPath()` method (`Task.java`) correctly points to the `Driver` folder relative to your project.
 - WebDriver Initialization: Check `System.setProperty("webdriver.edge.driver", driverPath);` in `main()` method (`Task.java`) correctly sets the Edge WebDriver path.

-**Conclusion**

-This guide provides a comprehensive overview of setting up, executing, and troubleshooting a Selenium WebDriver script using Microsoft Edge in Eclipse.
-Adjust paths and configurations as per your project setup.